jaxwong/tp/docs/DeveloperGuide.md

 * 1c.
 User does not provide any parameters to edit.
   * 1c1.
 OverBooked informs user that they need to provide at least 1 parameter.

 Use case ends.

+* 1d.
+Start time of the edited event is after its end time.
+  * 1d1.
+OverBooked informs user that the start time has to be before the end time.

+Use case ends.